kalamuna/kalaconfig/README.md

 1. Use the `config_installer` installation profile to create the sites in all other environments (`drush site-install config_installer`).

 ## Notes
 You may choose not to install dev dependencies in your production/testing/staging environments (recommended) by using `composer install --no-dev`.
 However, that means the dependencies brought in by Kalaconfig will be missing in those environments.
-Therefore, you must remember to copy any dependencies provided by Kalaconfig that are needed in those environments into your main project's composer.json "require" section.
+Therefore, you must remember to copy any dependencies provided by Kalaconfig that are needed in those environments into your main project's composer.json `require` section.